 Flights arriving at EU airports | ✅ Covered |

-These regulations also cover airlines from Iceland, Norway, and Switzerland.
-This means if you’re traveling with any airline to, from, or within Europe, you probably have these rights.
-It’s good to be aware of these laws – they’re in place to assist you if problems occur with your flight.
-They ensure you’re not abandoned when your travel plans fall through.
+These laws also include airlines from Norway, Switzerland, and Iceland.
+This means if you’re flying with any airline to, within, or from Europe, you most likely have these rights.
+It’s helpful to know about these laws – they’re there to help you if issues arise with your flight.
+They make sure you’re not left on your own when your travel plans don’t work out.

 When You Are Not Entitled to Compensation

-World2Fly isn’t necessarily responsible when flights are delayed or cancelled.
-Sometimes, things happen that the airline is powerless against, like really bad weather or unexpected problems.
+World2Fly is not always responsible when flights are delayed or cancelled.
+At times, events occur that the airline has no control over, like extreme weather or unforeseen issues.

-For example, if there’s unexpected severe weather, an airport emergency, or air traffic controllers go on strike, World2Fly isn’t responsible.
-These are called “extraordinary circumstances” that the airline has no control over.
+For instance, if there’s unexpected severe weather, an airport emergency, or air traffic controllers go on strike, World2Fly cannot be held accountable.
+These are called “extraordinary circumstances” that the airline can’t do anything about.

-When these situations occur, you are unlikely to get any compensation.
-The airline is not considered to be doing anything wrong when these unexpected issues arise.
+When these events take place, you probably won’t get any compensation.
+The airline isn’t seen as doing anything wrong when these unforeseen difficulties come up.